Counterfactual Mean Embeddings: Experiments

+The purpose here is to demonstrate the validity of our approach to identifying DTE, described in Sections \ref{sec:KTE-DATE} and Section \ref{sec:causal-two-sample}.
+To this end, we compare it with a baseline approach that uses an estimate of ATE \eqref{eq:ate} as a test statistic.
+For simplicity, we call here our approach ``DTE'' and the baseline ``ATE''.
+We consider the following three scenarios:

-\paragraph{Scenario I.} There exists no treatment effect from $T$ to $Y$ and thereby the distributions of $Y_0^*$ and $Y_1^*$ coincide.
-Hence, we expect that both ATE and DATE fail to detect the difference.
+\paragraph{Scenario I.} There exists no treatment effect so that the distributions of the potential outcomes $Y_0^*, Y_1^*$ are the same: $\pp{P}_{Y_0^*} = \pp{P}_{Y_1^*}$.
+Hence, we expect that both ATE and DTE do not detect any treatment effect.

-\paragraph{Scenario II.} There exists a treatment effect from $T$ to $Y$ which results only in the difference in the first-moment of the distributions of $Y_0^*$ and $Y_1^*$, \ie, the mean-shift scenario.
-Hence, we expect that both ATE and DATE can detect the treatment effect.
+\paragraph{Scenario II.} There exists a treatment effect that only makes the means of $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$ different: \ie, the mean-shift scenario.
+Hence, we expect that both ATE and DTE can detect the treatment effect.

-\paragraph{Scenario III.} There exists a treatment effect from $T$ to $Y$ which results in the differences in higher-order moments of the distributions of $Y_0^*$ and $Y_1^*$, while the first moment remains identical.
-Hence, we expect that the ATE will fail to detect any treatment effect, whereas the DATE with non-linear kernels can detect the difference.
+\paragraph{Scenario III.} There exists a treatment effect that does not change the means of $\pp{P}_{Y_0^*}$ and $\pp{P}_{Y_1^*}$, but changes their higher order moments.
+Hence, we expect that ATE fails to detect any treatment effect, whereas DTE with non-linear kernels can detect the difference.